cdktf/cdktf-provider-consul/docs/preparedQuery.csharp.md

 - *Type:* string[]

+The list of required and/or disallowed tags.

+If a tag is in this list it must be present.
+If the tag is preceded with a "!" then it is disallowed.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs/resources/prepared_query#tags PreparedQuery#tags}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/prepared_query#tags PreparedQuery#tags}

 ---